Moulberry/AxiomDocumentation/src/editor/windows/blueprints.md

 ## Blueprint Browser

 Once you have Blueprints, you can view them in the **Blueprint Browser**.
 You'll be able to see thumbnails for all of your blueprints, as well as perform searches or filter by tags.
 Clicking a blueprint will 'open' it and place the blocks into your [clipboard](blocks_and_clipboard.md#clipboard).

+> Tip: You can go back and refresh by clicking the appropriate button next to the seach box.